 Each year, we feature Rotary International leaders and other special guests as our keynote speakers.
 They bring us humor, challenges, and inspiration.

-For our 2017 event, our four keynote speakers are:
+For our 2018 event, the four keynote speakers are: